 03 of 05

 Next you will blend the cauliflower to make a sort of cauliflower puree.
 This will make for nice and creamy mashed potatoes.
-With the cauliflower in the blender, add 1/4 cup of the buttermilk (note, if you do not have any buttemilk on hand, it is quite simple to make your own using regular milk and white vinegar.)
-Blend on high until the mixture is relatively smooth (some small chunks are alright).Continue to 4 of 5 below.
+With the cauliflower in the blender or using an immersion blender, add 1/4 cup of the buttermilk (note, if you do not have any buttremilk on hand, it is quite simple to make your own using regular milk and white vinegar.)
+Blend on high until the mixture is relatively smooth (some small chunks are okay).Continue to 4 of 5 below.

 04 of 05